 Changes in stock prices during outbreaks illustrate market fluctuations within pharmaceutical and biomedical research sectors during periods of intensified pandemic preparedness or heightened perceived pandemic risk.
-The recent Ebola outbreak of 2014 led to a huge push in medicine and vaccine development.
+The recent Ebola epidemic of 2014 led to a huge push in medicine and vaccine development.
 The first case of Ebola in the U.S. caused stocks for many pharmaceutical companies to soar.
-One of the biggest market gainers was Tekmira Pharmaceuticals Corporation, now known as Arbutus Biopharma Corporation, who developed the Ebola drug TKM-Ebola that was fast-tracked for use in West Africa in 2014 (Figures 1 & 2).
-TKM-Ebola was developed under a $140 million contract with the U.S. Department of Defense.
-According to Tekmira’s 2014 Annual Report, shares in the company jumped 17.31%, or $4.11to $27.85 on the Toronto Stock Exchange.
+One of the biggest market gainers was Tekmira Pharmaceuticals Corporation, now known as Arbutus Biopharma Corporation, who developed the Ebola drug TKM-Ebola under a $140 million contract with the U.S. Department of Defense.
+TKM-Ebola was fast-tracked for use in West Africa in 2014 (Figures 1 & 2).
+According to Tekmira’s 2014 Annual Report, shares in the company jumped from $4.11 CAD per share to $27.85 CAD (17.31%) on the Toronto Stock Exchange.
 Despite these financial gains, TKM-Ebola was found ineffective and the company suspended development and changed its corporate name to Arbutus Biopharma.
-Once Sarepta Therapeutics (SRPT) began developing an Ebola treatment with a high trial success rate, company shares went up 8%, $1.67 to $22.77 in after-hours trading, eventually closing at $21.10.
-Other companies involved in Ebola vaccine or medicine development, including Inovio Pharmaceuticals and AstraZeneca, stock spikes in 2014, correlated to the timing of various events within the Ebola outbreak.
+Once Sarepta Therapeutics (SRPT) began developing an Ebola treatment with a high trial success rate, company shares went up from $1.67 to $22.77 in after-hours trading, eventually closing at $21.10.
+Other companies involved in Ebola vaccine or medicine development, including Inovio Pharmaceuticals and AstraZeneca, also saw stock spikes in 2014, correlated to the timing of various events within the Ebola epidemic.
+As seen with Sarepta’s stocks, spikes in pharmaceutical markets during outbreaks are often quick and drastic, however these spikes are often short lived (figure 2).

-uring the SARS outbreak of 2003, many biotechnology companies saw sudden, brief spikes in stock prices related to statements or evidence that their products could be useful against SARS.
-Shares of SciClone Pharmaceuticals rose $6.30 within a short period in May 2003, and a definitive increase in sales during this time (Figures 3 & 4).
-Stock returns of Taiwan’s biotechnology sector also had positive surges in response to the SARS outbreak.
+Biotechnology companies during the SARS outbreak of 2003 also saw sudden, brief spikes in stock prices related to statements or evidence that their products could be useful against SARS.
+Shares of SciClone Pharmaceuticals rose from $5.56 to $6.30 within a short period in May 2003, and the company saw a definitive increase in sales during this time (Figures 3 & 4).
+Stock returns of Taiwan’s biotechnology sector also had positive surges in stock returns in response to the SARS outbreak.
+While disease outbreaks may be beneficial to biotechnology markets, other markets, like those for non-essential goods, can suffer severe losses as a result of panic or perceived risk among consumers. .

-Stock market fluctuations during outbreaks and epidemicsreflect the economic downturn faced by many sectors as spending decreases during disease outbreaks.
-As perceived disease risk increases, market uncertainty discourages business investments in goods not deemed essential. arkets for goods that may be perceived as risky (like meat or dairy products during a zoonotic disease outbreak) may also be affected .
-During the 2015 MERS epidemic in South Korea,he government devised a $19.8 billion dollar stimulus package to help local businesses because fearful consumer sentiment drove the South Korean economy so low the central bank cut its benchmark interest rate to 1.50% to support the plunging economy.
+Stock market fluctuations during outbreaks and epidemics also reflect the economic downturn faced by many sectors as spending decreases during disease outbreaks..Non- essential goods (e.g., furniture, recreational services, leather goods) and markets for goods that may be perceived as risky (e.g., meat or dairy products during a zoonotic disease outbreak) may also be affected .
+During the 2015 Middle Eastern Respiratory Syndrome (MERS) epidemic in South Korea, fearful consumer sentiment drove the South Korean economy so low the central bank cut its benchmark interest rate to 1.50% to support the plunging economy.
+The tourism sector was shaken, and the South Korean government reported 54,400 canceled trips to South Korea within a few days of confirming the outbreak in the region.The Korean government devised a $19.8 billion dollar USD stimulus package to help combat these economic losses.